hypeboard/xmr-node-proxy-extra/README.md

 ## Upcoming feature
 - Max coin ("coin" : "max") to mine the most profitable coin based on coinmarketcap prices and network difficulties
-- Email notification (Content : "Your proxy is switched to new most profitable coin : .... , new max earning is : ...$ per kH per day")
+- Email notification (Content : "Your proxy is switched to new most profitable coin : .... , new best earning is : ...$ per kH per day.
+It's recommended to sell the last old most profitable coin")

 ## Setup Instructions